cristinae/teaching/mt2023/README.md

 ### Week 3

 What's machine translation about?
 Types of MT systems: rule-based, statistical and neural. <br>
 A few words on statistical machine translation (SMT) and language models.
-Why in 2023!?  <br>
+Why in 2023!?

 * C1: Introduction to MT [[slides]](.//slides2023/lectures/)
 * C2: Statistical Machine Translation I

 ### Week 4

-More on SMT: IBM models, alignment, phrase tables and beam search. <br>
+More on SMT: IBM models, alignment, phrase tables and beam search.

 * May 1st
 * C3: Statistical Machine Translation II